 See the next article in this series if you want to be aware of some spelling strategies that are best avoided.

-If you would like more information about teaching your child to read then click on this link.
+Click on the following link if you would like more information about teaching your child to read.

-If you would like more information about teaching your child to write, click on this link.
+Click on the following link if you would like more information about teaching your child to write.

 If you would like to learn more about the English spelling system you should find this free booklet interesting: Sounds~Write’s ‘Spelling theory and a lexicon of English spellings’.